"If you wish to make an apple pie from scratch, you must first create the universe."

 Because starfish, like other faceless marine invertebrates, have no brain.
 Yet they get on just fine.

-They move about, eat, reproduce, and apparently enjoy your typical animal lifestyle, all without hearing, seeing, or thinking.
+They move about, eat, reproduce, and apparently enjoy a typical animal lifestyle, all without hearing, seeing, or thinking.

 Still, they have to experience their habitat on some level.
 They're highly active, constantly touching everything with thousands of tiny restless feet.
 They know light from dark, warm from cold, wet from dry.
 When I pried one from a piling and lifted it out of the water, it clearly knew something was up, demonstrating behaviours my species associates with animation and alarm.

 But they were obviously incapable of grasping my nature.
-Those little translucent fingers must've telegraphed something on the subject, but the creature clearly had no idea what I looked like; the whole notion of visual appearance is foreign to organisms without sight.
+Those little translucent fingers must've telegraphed something, but the creature clearly had no idea what I looked like; the whole notion of visual appearance is foreign to organisms without sight.
 Or sound, so there goes that dimension, too.

-Raised into the air and sun, every marine thing suddenly gone from tactile contact, it had to be completely bewildered; the simple displacement of a few feet having brought this limited being into a world so strange it literally had no idea how to proceed.
+Raised into the air and sun, every marine thing suddenly out of tactile contact, it had to be completely bewildered; a simple displacement of a few feet having brought this limited being into a world so strange it literally had no idea how to proceed.

 I used to think about this as a kid: that starfish, wholly competent and to all appearances supremely confident in their intended environment, were probably certain that everything in existence could be known by their tube feet and rudimentary photosensors.
 Growing older, meeting many more sea stars, it also occurred to me that "what can be known" to starfish must in places exceed "what can be known" by humans; their radically different neural network can't just fail to catalogue information that ours can; in some domains, it must also catalogue information ours can't.

-Jump ahead several decades, and I've now tried and failed to read marine biology at university (chemistry proving one of the categories of information my neural net does not catalogue), to splash at length into the sea of Zen.
+Jump ahead several decades, and I've now tried and failed to read marine biology at university (chemistry is one of the types of information that my neural net does not catalogue), to splash at length into the sea of Zen.

 Because Zenners talk about perception a lot.
 And the lack of it.
 And the lack of perceiving our lack of perception.
 And the perception that we're perceiving perceptions that we can't perceive we can't perceive.